Charlotte of Belgium: Reign

 Maximilian and Charlotte arrived at the port of Veracruz on 28 May 1864 and made entry into Mexico City on 12 June with a warm welcome.
 Unimpressed by the National Palace, which required major refurbishment, they preferred Chapultepec Castle as their new Imperial residence.
-They also chose the Palace of Cortes in Cuernavaca as a summer residence.
+They also chose the Palace of Cortés in Cuernavaca as a summer residence.
 Shortly after their arrival in Mexico, they commenced costly improvements to their various properties and surroundings, despite the Mexican treasury being in a critical condition.
 Charlotte took a leading role in the various festivals, military parades, balls and theatrical performances presented in their honour.
 She also presided over the newly created Mexican Imperial Order of Saint Charles, or 'Orden Imperial de San Carlos', designed to reward charitable or other service to the Mexican nation.

 Despite the idyllic descriptions of Mexico that Maximilian and Charlotte wrote to their relatives in Europe, it did not take long for them to realize the insecurity and disorder which plagued their Empire.
 Their residences were perpetually monitored by a large armed guard intended to push back the rebel bands which roamed nearby.
 French intervention, supported by the Belgian and Austrian contingents and local Mexican Imperial troops, was followed by a long civil war which disrupted every aspect of Mexican life.
 The approximately 30,000 to 40,000 soldiers of the French expeditionary force, led by Marshal Bazaine, had to counter multiple skirmishes led by the guerrillas over a territory four times larger than that of France.

 A conservative minority of the Mexican people supported the Second Mexican Empire, along with the Mexican nobility, clergy, and some native groups.
 The Emperor tried in vain to reconcile the liberal and conservative parties.
 He decided to pursue a liberal policy by approving the secularization of ecclesiastical property for the benefit of the national domain, which alienated the conservatives and the clergy.
 When he was absent from Mexico City, sometimes for several months, Maximilian appointed Charlotte as Regent: she presided over the Council of Ministers and gave public audiences on Sundays.
 The popularity of the sovereigns was already dwindling before the end of the first year of their reign.